Blog Banner SVG

 5. Original Entity Formation

-The startup must not be formed by splitting, reconstructing, or rebranding an existing business.
+The startup must not split, reconstruct, or rebrand an existing business.

-Rationale: This ensures that benefits are directed toward genuinely new ventures rather than businesses attempting to access incentives through restructuring.
+Rationale: This rule ensures that only genuinely new ventures receive benefits, and businesses cannot misuse incentives through restructuring.

 Notes / Fine Print: